Benjamin N. Cardozo School of Law

-The Benjamin N. Cardozo School of Law is the law school of Yeshiva University.
-Located in New York City and founded in 1976, the school is named for Supreme Court Justice Benjamin N. Cardozo.
+The Benjamin N. Cardozo School of Law is the law school of Yeshiva University in New York City.
+Founded in 1976 and now located on Fifth Avenue near Union Square in Lower Manhattan, the school is named for Supreme Court Justice Benjamin N. Cardozo.
 Cardozo graduated its first class in 1979.
 An LL.M. program was established in 1998.
-Cardozo is nondenominational and has a secular curriculum, in contrast to some of YU's undergraduate programs.
+Cardozo is nondenominational and has a secular curriculum, in contrast to some of Yeshiva University's undergraduate programs.
 Around 320 students begin the J.D. program per year, of whom about 57% are women.
-In addition, there are about 60-70 LL.M. students each year.
-Cardozo is ranked 52nd in the nation by U.S. News & World Report 2023.
+In addition, there are about 60–70 LL.M. students each year.

 Academics

+Admissions

+For the class entering in 2022, Cardozo accepted 33.80% of applicants, with 27.12% of those accepted enrolling, the average enrollee having a 164 LSAT score and 3.76 undergraduate GPA.

 Centers

-Cardozo is home to academic centers including the FAME Center for fashion, arts, media & entertainment; the Innocence Project; the Florsheimer Center for Constitutional Democracy; the Data Law Initiative; the Blockchain Project; Cardozo/Google Patent Diversity Project; the Cardozo Law Institute in Holocaust and Human Rights; and the Heyman Center on Corporate Governance.
+Cardozo is home to academic centers including the FAME Center for fashion, arts, media & entertainment; the Florsheimer Center for Constitutional Democracy; the Data Law Initiative; Center for Visual Advocacy; the Cardozo Law Institute in Holocaust and Human Rights; and the Heyman Center on Corporate Governance.

 Faculty

 Cardozo's faculty are notably productive in their scholarship.
 They were ranked 15th most prolific faculty in 1996, when the School of Law was only twenty years old.
 Ten years later the faculty had the 31st most SSRN downloads, and it is ranked 33rd in scholarly impact (as of 2021).
 Highly cited faculty members include Professors Myriam Gilles, Michael Herz, Peter Markowitz, Alexander Reinert, Anthony Sebok, Stewart Sterk and Edward Zelinsky.
-Cardozo's faculty were also the most productive per capita for articles in top journals from 1993–2012, for law schools outside of U.S. News Top 50.
+Cardozo's faculty were also the most productive per capita for articles in top journals from 1993 to 2012, for law schools outside of U.S. News & World Report Top 50 law schools.

 Clinical teaching

 Cardozo is noted for its focus on clinical teaching and practical experience.
 As part of the fulfillment of the J.D. requirements, students may choose to participate in clinics housed within the school, taking on legal work under faculty supervision.
 The clinics provide pro bono services to clients across a range of areas of legal practice, including both civil and criminal cases.
 Many clinics serve individual clients, while other clinics take on class action lawsuits.
-They include the Tech Startup Clinic; Immigration Justice Clinic; the Innocence Project; Filmmakers Legal Clinic; Human Rights and Atrocity Prevention Clinic; the Civil Rights Clinic, Bet Tzedek (focused on representing elderly and disabled people seeking benefits, housing, etc.), and others.
-Perhaps the best known is the Innocence Project, run by Professor Barry Scheck, which has used DNA profiling to help free dozens of innocent people from prison.
-The project's work has been instrumental in a number of high-profile cases.
+They include the Civil Rights Clinic; Bet Tzedek (focused on representing elderly and disabled people); Filmmakers Legal Clinic; Immigration Justice Clinic; the Perlmutter Center for Legal Justice; Human Rights and Atrocity Prevention Clinic; and Patent Diversity Project Clinic, among others.